-Black widows are found throughout the United States, but predominantly in the South and West.
+Black widows are found throughout the United States, mostly in the South and West.
 They are usually found in barns, sheds, stone walls, fences, woodpiles, porch furniture, and other outdoor structures.

-This first symptom is usually pain similar to a pinprick.
-This sensation is felt when the bite is actually made.
+The first symptom of a black widow bite is usually pain similar to a pinprick.
+This is felt when the bite is made.
 Some people may not feel it.
-There may be minor swelling, redness, and a target-shaped lesion.
+Minor swelling, redness, and a target-shaped sore may appear.

-Fifteen minutes to an hour later, a dull muscle pain spreads from the bite area to the entire body.
+After 15 minutes to 1 hour, a dull muscle pain spreads from the bite area to the whole body.

 The following symptoms can also occur:

-Pregnant women may have contractions and go into premature labor.
+Pregnant women may have contractions and go into labor.

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.